This is one of a series of articles discussing the 9 key elements you need to get complete career confidence.

 - How you communicate

-In today’s post, I’m going to share something of what we discuss and work on in the career accelerator.
+In today’s post, I’m going to share some of the insider secrets we discuss inside the programme.

 How to make an impact at work to get promoted